cloudogu/gitops-playground/docs/Applications.md

 ### Repositories and layout

-When installing the GitOps playground, the following Git repositories are created and initialized:
+When installing the GitOps playground, the following Git repository is created and initialized:

-* example-apps – example GitOps repository for a developer / application team
 * cluster-resources – example GitOps repository for a cluster admin or infra / platform team

 Argo CD’s own management and configuration, which previously lived in a dedicated `argocd` repository,